COA flags P5.6-B DepEd feeding program in 2023

 NEW CONTROVERSY The 2023 feeding program of the Department of Education, then led by Vice President Sara Duterte, was marred by complaints about moldy and expired bread, and delays in or the nondelivery of food meant for needy students. —Inquirer file photo

-MANILA, Philippines — State auditors have flagged the Department of Education (DepEd) over its feeding program in 2023, after it discovered delays in the delivery, or at times, the nondelivery of nutribun and milk intended for students in three regions.
-Some of the food items were also found to be unfit for consumption due to molds, pests or because these were past their expiration date.
+MANILA, Philippines — State auditors have flagged the Department of Education (DepEd) over its feeding program in 2023 after it discovered delays in the delivery, or at times, the nondelivery, of nutribun and milk intended for students in three regions.
+Some of the food items were also found to be unfit for consumption due to molds, pests, or because these were past their expiration date.

-Based on the Commission on Audit’s (COA) audit observation for fiscal year 2023 on DepEd which was then still headed by Vice President Sara Duterte, at least 21 Schools Division Offices (SDOs) reported delays or even the nondelivery of food products and pasteurized milk for the School Based Feeding Program (SBFP).
+Based on the Commission on Audit’s (COA) audit observation for the fiscal year 2023 on DepEd, which was then still headed by Vice President Sara Duterte, at least 21 Schools Division Offices (SDOs) reported delays or even the nondelivery of food products and pasteurized milk for the School Based Feeding Program (SBFP).

 Article continues after this advertisement